-Those dolphins with a lower lipid-high water concentration in their blubber and those who have thinner blubber may be limited to the world’s warmer regions (such as on the equator).
+Those dolphins with a lower lipid-high water concentration in their fat and those who have thinner blubber may be limited to the world’s warmer regions (such as on the equator).

-Dolphins are also able to maintain their body temperature by increasing their metabolic rate.
+Dolphins can also maintain their body temperature by increasing their metabolic rate.
 This means they burn calories faster and transfers heat to their vital organs to help them when they are cold.

 Dolphins, like many mammals, can also shiver to help alleviate being cold.

 Some species of dolphins also are born with hair but lose it shortly after.
-This is to help keep their body temperature constant in cooler waters.
+This is to help keep their body temperature constant in colder waters.

 Reproduction for dolphins varies from seasonal to year-round.
 In various species, seasonal reproductivity is related to geographical distribution.

-Dolphins have a similar reproductive process to that of other mammals, including humans.
+Dolphins have a similar reproductive process to other mammals, including humans.
 A female will begin to ovulate when sexual maturity is reached.
 After this time, she can become pregnant.